Philippines worm eel

 The Philippines worm eel (Muraenichthys philippinensis) is an eel in the family Ophichthidae (worm/snake eels).
-It was described by Leonard Peter Schultz and Loren Paul Woods in 1949.
+It was described by Leonard Peter Schultz and Loren P. Woods in 1949.
 It is a marine, tropical eel which is known from the Philippines (from which its species epithet and common name are derived), in the western central Pacific Ocean.
 It is known to dwell at a depth of 59 m, and inhabits sandy sediments.
 Males can reach a maximum total length of 30 cm.